someguy20336/PullThroughDoc/README.md

-This extension provides an analyzer with code fix that gives you the opportunity to pull through documentation from a base class or interface member.
+This analyzer provides a code fix that gives you the opportunity to pull through documentation from a base class or interface member.
 For example, if you have this interface:

 ```csharp